 - Generally, tree frog eggs take 2-3 weeks to hatch depending on the temperature of the water.
 Then, the tree frogs will turn into tadpoles.

-- When the tadpoles grow hind legs, you can add rocks, barks, woods in the tank.
+- When the tadpoles grow hind legs, you can add rocks, barks, wood in the tank.
 These will help these baby tree frogs float above the water.
 However, you can feed the baby frogs several kinds of insects.

 - Finally, the breeding process becomes complete after turning into an adult tree frog.
 Further, you can keep newly-bred, adult tree frogs as your pets.
 Otherwise, you can release the frog into its natural habitat from where you collected the eggs.